blyons3/api-sample/README.md

 ### Reference Documentation

 Assignment email and API Homework Document included for reference.
 I did leave a ToDo.txt in the documentation area.
-Typically, these would be opened as separate issues in GitHub or Jira.
+Typically, each ToDo would be opened as separate issues in GitHub or Jira.

 ### Guides
 The following guides illustrate how to use some features concretely: